boomcamp/WP1-Simple-Blog-Site/README.md

 # Hosting

-Should be accessible and uploaded thru a free hosting site.
+Should be accessible and uploaded in a hosting site.

 # Finished